Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

     their best judgment.

 ### The Most Important Concept
-When the most important concept of web accessibility is summarized to a single word, that word is *"context"*.
+The most important word used to summarize web accessibility is *"context"*.

 #### DO:
 * Do ensure every interactive element has a clear and concise textual description.